-- Brian W. Thompson, President and CEO, Commerce Bank, Worcester, MA
+- Jay Anderson– President and CEO, Pittsfield Cooperative Bank, Pittsfield, MA

-- Sushil Tuli, President and CEO, Leader Bank, Arlington, MA
+- William "Bill" Parent– President and CEO, Blue Hills Bank, Norwood, MA

 Standing members of the Council include:

-- Gilda Nogueira President and CEO, East Cambridge Savings Bank, Cambridge, MA
+- Gilda Nogueira– President and Chief Executive Officer, East Cambridge Savings Bank, Cambridge, MA

 Established by the Federal Reserve Board of Governors in 2010, the CDIACs in the 12 Federal Reserve districts provide a diverse perspective on the economy, lending conditions, and other issues facing thrift institutions, credit unions, and community banks with different charters and regulators (including state member, state nonmember, and national banks).